-Medical Aid in Dying (MAID) laws provide the option for a terminally ill, mentally capable adult to end their life when and where they choose by requesting a prescription from their the U.S., these laws always apply only to mentally capable adults with terminal illnesses.
+Medical Aid in Dying (MAID) laws provide the option for a terminally ill, mentally capable adult to end their life when and where they choose by requesting a prescription from their doctor.
+The laws define a strict, voluntary, multi-step eligibility process with multiple safeguards.
+It is not legal in Ohio.